Wimmics/IndeGx/rules/indegx_vocabulary.md

 --- | ---
 URI | `http://ns.inria.fr/kg/index#hostname`
 Is Defined By | <http://ns.inria.fr/kg/index#>
-Description | Indicates the resource hostnames that are common to a group of datasets in an instance of CommonalityDescription.
+Description | To not be confused with kgi:resourceHostname, which lists the resource hostnames appearing in a dataset.
 Domain(s) |[kgi:ResourceHostnameCommonalityDescription](http://ns.inria.fr/kg/index#ResourceHostnameCommonalityDescription) (c)<br />
 [](hostnamepartition)